PHOTOGRAPHERS FOR THE EMPEROR - Felix-Jacques-Antoine Moulin

 Edited by Sylvie Aubenas

-The Second Empire (1852-1870) coincided with the spectacular rise of photography.
-Studio portraiture became a veritable industry, and many new perspectives opened up: the darkroom increasingly accompanied travelers and scholars, disseminated ancient and modern works of art, and celebrated military campaigns and major architectural works.
-Napoleon III wanted his reign to be one of scientific and social progress, of industry and the arts, of France's rediscovered greatness.
-Photography, as an instrument and a symbol, offered to serve this ambition.
-It is the modern medium that will fix the image of a modern reign.
-The emperor's will was matched by the photographers' initiative: some albums were commissioned by himself or his ministers, others were published thanks to financial support, and still others were offered to attract favor.
-The Commune's destruction of the Tuileries Palace and the Château de Saint-Cloud in 1871 deprived us of a complete view of the mass of photographs accumulated by the sovereigns and their entourage.
+The Second Empire (1852–1870) coincided with the spectacular rise of photography.
+Studio portraiture thus became a veritable industry, and many new possibilities opened up: the camera darkroom increasingly accompanied travelers and scholars, disseminating both ancient and modern works of art, and celebrating military campaigns as well as major architectural projects.
+Napoleon III sought to make his reign one of scientific and social progress, of industry and the arts, and of France’s restored greatness.
+Photography, as both a tool and a symbol, lent itself to serving this ambition.
+It was the modern medium that would capture the image of a modern reign.
+The emperor’s vision aligned with the photographers’ initiative: some albums were commissioned by him or his ministers, others were published thanks to financial support he solicited, and still others were offered to curry favor.
+The destruction wrought by the Commune in 1871, which struck the Tuileries Palace and the Château de Saint-Cloud, deprives us of a complete view of the vast collection of photographs amassed by the sovereigns and their entourage.

-However, a number of surviving examples, particularly from Compiègne and Fontainebleau, as well as archival records, give us a fairly accurate picture.
-For the first time, the Bibliothèque nationale de France, heir to the imperial collections, is presenting an exhibition of these albums, with their solemn dedications and sumptuous bindings, as well as the care taken in selecting and printing the proofs.
-While the official art of the Second Empire oscillated heavily between pomp and pastiche, there was nothing of the sort in these works, which are fascinatingly timeless and classically modern.
-Indeed, the photographers favored by the regime were among the greatest.
-Here we find Gustave Le Gray, Charles Nègre, the Bisson brothers, Édouard Baldus, Adolphe Braun, Charles Aubry, Désiré Charnay, Léon Méhédin, Hippolyte Collard, Louis de Clercq and others.
-Their individual and artistic careers have been largely rediscovered over the last twenty years.
-But it was still necessary to confront their works with the political issues that gave rise to them, to reveal an all-too-forgotten part of their significance.
-Since that time, photographers and the authorities have been united by a shared certainty: faith in the testimonial value and power of conviction inherent in the photographic image.
+However, the many surviving copies—particularly those from Compiègne and Fontainebleau—along with archival records, allow us to form a fairly accurate picture of them.
+The Bibliothèque nationale de France, heir to the imperial collections, is presenting for the first time an exhibition of these albums, distinguished not only by their solemn dedications and sumptuous bindings but also by the care taken in the selection and printing of the proofs.
+While the official art of the Second Empire oscillates heavily between pomp and pastiche, there is nothing of the sort in these works of fascinating timelessness, of a modernity that has now become classic.
+The photographers favored by the regime are indeed among the greatest.
+Here we find Gustave Le Gray, Charles Nègre, the Bisson brothers, Édouard Baldus, Adolphe Braun, Charles Aubry, Désiré Charnay, Léon Méhédin, Hippolyte Collard, Louis de Clercq, and others.
+Their individual and artistic trajectories have largely been rediscovered over the past twenty years.
+But it was still necessary to examine their works in light of the political issues that fostered their creation to reveal a long-forgotten aspect of their significance.
+From that point on, a shared conviction united the photographers and the authorities: faith in the value of the photographic image as a record and in its power to persuade.

 This book was published on the occasion of the exhibition "Des photographes pour l'empereur.
 Les albums de Napoléon III", organized by the Bibliothèque nationale de France and presented on the Richelieu site, in the Galerie de photographie, from February 18 to May 16, 2004.